 On 30.09.1966, the Greatest Leader, and popularly known as the King Maker, Karmaveerar Bharat Ratna K.KAMARAJ visited our College.
 It is a remarkable day in the history of the college.
 He visited our college for the second time in the year 1972.

 Many charitable institutions have come forward with offers of properties towards the endowment of the College.
-We take this opportunity to thank the members of the various Mahamaigal, Department of Education and the University Grants Commission for all the help they so readily gave us and still continue to support give us.
+We take this opportunity to thank the members of the various Mahamaigal, Department of Education and University Grants Commission for all the help they so readily gave us and still continue to give support to us.
 Our greatest strength lies in the good backing and support we get from our well-wishers.
-Our friends are always prepared to donate large sums for any good cause and we are fortunate to have quite a number of members of such friends.
+Our friends are always prepared to donate large sums for any good casue and we are fortunate to have quite a number of members of such friends.